Amin-Azar/hometomap/README.md

-# Where Low-Proced homes are Located ?!
+# Where Low-Priced homes are Located ?!

 Search realtor.ca for homes with a given price range and location and plot the locations on a map.
 Check the result [here](https://amin-azar.github.io/hometomap/)